IuliiaKonovalova/e-commerce/FEATURES.md

 This page is accessible only to the personnel.
 It has a form for editing a unit with pre-filled data.

-It has 2 buttons: "Back to product" and "Confirm changes";
+It has two buttons: "Back to product" and "Confirm changes";

   - If the personnel member clicks on the "Back to product" button, the personnel member will be redirected to the units page;
-  - If the personnel member clicks on the "Confirm changes" button, the changes will be saved and the personnel member will be able to return to the unit page by clicking on the "Back to product" button;
+  - If the personnel member clicks on the "Confirm changes" button, the changes will be saved, and the personnel member will be able to return to the unit page by clicking on the "Back to product" button;

 ### Delete Unit Page:

 ![Delete Unit page](documentation/features/personnel/units/delete_unit.png)

 This page is accessible only to the personnel.
 It has a form for deleting a unit.
-It has a name of the unit, warning message, and 2 buttons: "Cancel" and "Delete";
+It has the name of the unit, a warning message, and two buttons: "Cancel" and "Delete";

 - If the personnel member clicks on the "Cancel" button, the personnel member will be redirected to the unit page;